HermeteusDragon/HermeteusDragon.github.io/README.md

 - **Three.js**: Used for the 3D carousel effect and other visual elements.
 - **WebGL**: Utilized for creating an interactive, dynamic background.
 - **Bootstrap**: Framework for responsive design and grid layout.

-## Installation

-To view or contribute to this project, clone it to your local machine: